CLSherrod/clsherrod.github.io/projects.md

 Weekly newsletter, podcast and YouTube channel educating future and current expats.

 **2013 - 2018 Consulting on self-publishing books**<br>
-Helped people thru the process of self-publishing their book.
+Helped people thru the process of self-publishing their book after I did it for my (first) book.

 **2010-2012 Speaker**<br>
 Presenter of my business theory that you need to start a business based on what you love so you’ll stick with it during startup and when it’s difficult.
 Several speaking opportunities lead to self-publishing a book, later renamed [How To Create New Business Ideas Based On What You Love](https://christophersherrod.com/2020/12/02/business-ideas.html)